microsoft/MixedRealityToolkit-Unity/Documentation/Elastics/ElasticSystem.md

 - **Drag**: drag/damper factor, proportional to velocity.

 ### Elastics extents
 Elastics extents settings vary depending on the type of manipulation.
-Translation and scale are represented by [volume elastic extents](#volume-elastic-extent) where rotation is represented by a [quaternion elastic extent](#quaternion-elastic-extent).
+Translation and scale are represented by [volume elastic extents](#volume-elastic-extent) and rotation is represented by a [quaternion elastic extent](#quaternion-elastic-extent).

 #### Volume elastic extent
 Volume extents define a three dimensional space in which the damped harmonic oscillator is free to move.